Welcome to Advantech Digital

 JIT Manufacturing in Different Industries

-JIT manufacturing is employed in a variety of industries, such as automotive, retail, and e-commerce.
+JIT is employed in a variety of industries, such as automotive, retail, and e-commerce.
+JIT production is popular across various industries due to increased efficiency and reduced operational costs.
 Large automobile manufacturers like Toyota utilize JIT by having their suppliers deliver parts to their factories in a timely manner, allowing for an expedited production process and minimizing the need for large inventory levels.

 Automotive Industry